cms-l1-dpg/L1Menu/README.md

 L1TMenu
 =======

-Package to put togheter code and configuration file to prepare Winter13 version of the 2015 L1 menu
+Package to put together code and configuration file to prepare Winter13 version of the 2015 L1 menu

 Installation instructions: